Funny German Phrases: Learn 10 Hilarious Expressions | German Everywhere

 "Einen Frosch im Hals haben"

 We've all had colds and had that awful feeling when our voices sound like we're the frontman of some serious metal band.
-If you are hoarse then you have a tooth in your throat, according to the Germans.
+If you are hoarse then you have a frog in your throat, according to the Germans.

 "Unter einer Decke stecken"

-When secrets (and maybe something else!) are hidden under the duvet
+When secrets (and maybe something else!) are hidden under the duvet.

 All of us have once been in a situation where we suspect that something is happening behind our backs.
 When you hear your parents whispering something about you, and you don't know what it is.
 Well, for such moments, the Germans have the perfect phrase: "Unter einer Decke stecken"!
 Literally, it means "to be under the covers".
 Sounds a little weird, doesn't it?
 But, when we think about it a little more, they are plotting some mischief.
 So that no one can hear them, they cover themselves with a blanket.
 A variant of the same phrase is "unter einem Hut stecken" - to be under the same roof.